selah-dean/econ-399/README.md

 ## Repository Structure

-    ├── archive                     # Archived code (original/uncleaned scripts and early versions) ├── datasets                    # All data used in the project │   ├──                         # Original datasets from Baseball Reference and Spotrac │   └── cleaned                 # Datasets after cleaning
+    ├── archive/                    # Archived code (original/uncleaned scripts and early versions) ├── datasets/                   # All data used in the project │   ├──                         # Original datasets from Baseball Reference and Spotrac │   └── cleaned/                # Datasets after cleaning
+    ├── delivarables/               # Final paper and poster PDFs │   └── final_paper.pdf
+    │   └── project_poster.pdf
-    ├── figures                     # Figures included in the paper and additional plots ├── web_scraping.ipynb          # Jupyter notebook use to scrape and assemble payroll and roster data ├── data_cleaning.R             # R script to clean and format scraped datasets ├── analysis.Rmd                # RMarkdown file containing the full analysis
+    ├── figures/                    # Figures included in the paper and additional plots
+    ├── web_scraping.ipynb          # Jupyter notebook use to scrape and assemble payroll and roster data ├── data_cleaning.R             # R script to clean and format scraped datasets ├── analysis.Rmd                # RMarkdown file containing the full analysis